-If you are unable to book a test appointment online, call your GP.
-If your GP is unavailable, you may call the coronavirus hotline.
+If you are unable to book a test appointment online, you can take a test at the drop-in test centers and the mobile test centers.
+You can also call your GP or the coronavirus hotline, and have them book an appointment for you.
 See the phone number and opening hours for the coronavirus hotline at the bottom of this page.

 How the test takes place

-We take samples from the throat and nose.
-For children 12 years of age and younger, we only take samples from the front part of the nose.
-The samples show whether you have the coronavirus.
+We take samples from the front part of the nose as a standard testing procedure.
+The samples show whether you have the virus or not.
 We do not conduct antibody tests.

 Drop in and mobile test stations

-You can come to these test centres without making an appointment, but will not be guaranteed to get a test.
-We recommend that you make an appointment if you want to test a child 10 years of age or younger.
+You can come to these test centers without making an appointment, but will not be guaranteed to get a test.

 These people should get tested